Ferenc Puskás: Real Madrid

 Puskás also played a further 39 games for Real in the European Cup, scoring 35 goals.
 He helped Real reach the final of the 1958–59 European Cup, scoring in the first leg and in the decisive replay of the semi-final against Atlético Madrid, but missed the final due to injury.
 In the following season he began Real's 1959–60 European Cup campaign with a hat-trick against Jeunesse Esch and in the semi-final against FC Barcelona, as Puskás once again guided Real into the final with three goals over two legs.
 In the final itself, Real beat Eintracht Frankfurt 7–3 with Puskás scoring four goals and di Stéfano scoring three.
 In subsequent European campaigns, he would score a further three hat-tricks, including one in the 1962 final against Benfica, which Real lost 5–3.
 In 1965, he scored five goals over two games against Feyenoord as he helped Real Madrid to the 1966 European Cup final – Real won the game against Partizan Belgrade, but Puskás did not play.

-Spanish national appearances
+Other appearances

-In 1962, Puskás became a naturalized a Spanish citizen, and subsequently played four times for Spain.
+In 1962, Puskás became a naturalized Spanish citizen, and subsequently played four times for Spain.
 Three of these games were at the 1962 World Cup.
 In Spain, he was known as Cañoncito Pum (the booming cannon).

-Appearance for Madrid autonomous team

 On 28 October 1963, Puskás appeared in a game for the Madrid football team at the FFM Trofeo Bodas de Oro, and he scored two late goals in a 4–0 win over Andalusia.

-Appearance for South Liverpool

 In 1967, at the age of 40, he appeared in a fundraising friendly game for South Liverpool, the English non-League side, in front of a 10,000-strong sell-out crowd at the club's Holly Park stadium.